-Why is an organization like Cheer Canada needed?
+Why is Cheer Canada needed?

 - Formal recognition of a sport and its national governing body by the federal government (Sport Canada) and its Olympic committee (Canadian Olympic Committee / COC) is required for any participation in elite international competitions such as the Olympics.

-- A National governing body and legitimate team selection processes is required to participate in all international competitions such as the ICU Worlds, FISU University Championships, Pan American Games and the Olympics.
+- A National governing body and legitimate team selection processes is required to participate in all international competitions such as the ICU Worlds, FISU University Championships, Pan American Games, and the Olympics.

 What is the role of Cheer Canada?

-- Sanctioning national level competitions and tournaments
+- Sanction national level competitions and tournaments

-- Supporting provincial governing bodies
+- Support provincial governing bodies

 How does Cheer Canada gain formal recognition by Sport Canada?